hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/typescript-react-apollo/tutorial-site/content/realtime-feed.md

 In this section, you will:

 - Make a realtime feed that captures public todos added by other people
+- Using subscriptions as a notification system
 - Complete the functionality for the rest of the app
+- Mapping types